There are Two Things Every Nurse Learns Early in Their Career:

 This is the most underrated component of retirement accounts in my opinion.
 As I mentioned before, I have zero willpower, just like everyone else.
 By automatically investing my paycheck into a retirement account, I effectively remove any temptation (and ability) to spend that money.
 The money is locked up, and it’s a pain in the ass to get out.
 Depending on the type of retirement account, you may also get hit once with early withdrawal penalties and again with having to pay taxes on the withdrawal as income.
 So it’s very painful (and nearly impossible) to spend that money.

-It’d be like being on a diet where any time you reached for your favorite unhealthy snack, someone smacked it right out of your hand…Painful.
-But pretty damn effective.
+It’d be like being on a diet where any time you reach for your favorite unhealthy snack, someone smacks it right out of your hands.
+Painful, but effective!

 By investing money into assets that beat the -3% inflation rate, you’re setting yourself on a journey of accumulating wealth that generates more wealth.